victoriajeniluc/Practice/Java/Java_notes.md

 * you can have a lot of white space in side the if-else blocks.. it will still be ran - it won't throw an error
 * Examples of things we can do with the String class and the SecureRandom class - in the miscellanos project
 * you got to make sure the data type is able to work with all the methods when you method chaining
+* CAMEL HUMP... when you do command + O to find the class.. you can type the initials in capital letters to find the class - if it is a long name
+* TODOs: are basically tasks that needs to still be completed.
+When you make a comment for TODO.. it puts a placeholder for you to go back to it on the list on the bottom of the intellij program - next to the terminal
+* shift + command + t creates a test for that method

 ## SHORTCUT
 * sout + tab will type out System.out.println("Hello World");